-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

 Tom Brady

-The New England Patriot has three (gorgeous) kids—9-year-old son John with ex Bridget Moynihan, as well as 7-year-old son Benjamin Rein and 4-year-old daughter Vivian Lake with supermodel wife, Gisele Bundchen. #Genes.
+The New England Patriot has three (gorgeous) kids—10-year-old son John Edward with ex Bridget Moynahan, as well as 8-year-old son, Benjamin Rein, and 5-year-old daughter, Vivian Lake, with supermodel wife, Gisele Bündchen. #Genes.

 Photo: